tonyko77/Rolf3D/README.md

 ## TODO - implementation steps:

-- REFACTORINGS - add new classes:

-  - InputManager (input.rs) - handles keyboard & mouse, knows if key/mousebtn is pressed, set key/btn timings
-  - LiveMapSimulator (livemap.rs) - simulates the game world -> player, doors, actors, AI, timings etc
-  - AutomapRenderer (automap.rs) - renders the automap using the LiveMapSimulator
+- 3D View / Raycaster
+  - walls and doors
-  - ThreeDRenderer (render3d.rs) - renders the 3D world using the LiveMapSimulator
+  - movement through the 3D world
+- Movement:
+  - turn and strife
+  - mouse horizontal turn
+  - mouse buttons
+- 3D part 2:
+  - correct door depth, with edges
+  - collision detection (with walls)
+  - open/close doors
+  - push walls
+- Things:
+  - decoration sprites
+  - blocking vs unblocking decorations
+  - collectibles (treasures, weapons, ammo, health etc)
+  - Actors!
 - Map investigations:
   - What is the meaning of each WALL and THING word, in the map arrays ?!?
   - Is plane #3 really used/needed? and is it really empty for ALL maps in WL1/WL6/SOD ??
 - Automap:
   - display walls/doors etc using actual graphics
   - display things using actual graphics

-- Movement on the Automap:

-  - turn and strife
-  - mouse horizontal turn
-  - mouse buttons
-  - collision detection (with walls)

-- 3D View / Raycaster

-  - floor + correct ceiling color
-  - walls and doors
-  - sprites (actors, decorations)
-  - movement through the 3D world

 - Put some more documentation here !!!!
 - Gameplay
+  - floor + correct ceiling color
   - key handling (e.g. Tab = Automap)
   - open doors !!
 - (IS THIS NEEDED ?) identify PIC indexes based on game type (WL1, WL6, SOD, SDM)
   - seems to matter only if I want to reproduce EXACTLY the original game
 - Enemy AI
   - shoot/knife enemies
 - (Almost) Full Game:
   - NO sound :/
   - Menu system
+- Full-er game
   - Save games
   - Sound (?!?)

 ## DONE